sonic-net/sonic-mgmt/docs/PFCWD-test-plan.md

 #### 1.3.2.3 Test Configuration

 - On SONiC DUT configure the following:
-  1. Enable watchdog with default storm detection time (400ms) and restoration time (2sec).
+  1. Enable watchdog with default storm detection time and restoration time.
+Please note that different switches have different detection times and restoration times, e.g :  200ms and 400ms.
   2. Configure a single lossless priority value Pi (0 <= i <= 7).
-  3. To minimize configuration complexity, it is recommended that the SONiC DUT be configured as either Top of Rack (ToR) or Tier 0 (T0) switch with three VLAN interfaces.
+  3. To minimize configuration complexity, it is recommended that the SONiC DUT be configured as Top of Rack (ToR) / Tier 0 (T0) switch with three VLAN interfaces.

 - Configure following traffic items on the Keysight device:
   1. Traffic 1<->2 : Bi-directional traffic between Keysight port 1 and port 2, with DSCP value mapped to lossless priority Pi configured in the DUT.
 Traffic Tx rate should be configured as 50% of line rate.
   2. Traffic 2<->3 : Bi-directional traffic between Keysight port 2 and port 3, with DSCP value mapped to lossless priority Pi configured in the DUT.
 Traffic Tx rate should be configured as 50% of line rate.
   3. Traffic 1<->3 : Bi-directional traffic between Keysight port 1 and port 3, with DSCP value mapped to lossless priority Pi configured in the DUT.
 Traffic Tx rate should be configured as 50% of line rate.
   4. PFC pause storm: Persistent PFC pause frames from Keysight port 3 to et3 of DUT.
-Priority of the PFC pause frames should be same as that configured in DUT and the inter-frame transmission interval should be lesser than per-frame pause duration.
+Priority of the PFC pause frames should be same as same as the lossless priority configured at DUT ( Device Under Test) and the inter-frame transmission interval should be lesser than per-frame pause duration.

 #### 1.3.2.4 Test Steps